 Prune Olive Trees in Pots in 7 Easy Steps

 Before getting started to prune olive trees in pots, you should plan and prepare everything.
 Collect your pruning tools and gloves.

-In order to avoid any transferable tree diseases, always disinfect your pruning tools.
+In order to avoid any transferable tree diseases, it is a good practice to disinfect your pruning tools.
 For this matter, 10 percent bleach that contains 1 part bleach and 9 parts water is a perfect solution.
-Leave your tools for 5-10 minutes in bleach mixture.
+Leave your tools for 5-10 minutes in a bleach mixture.

 - Bypass pruners labor fine for trimming small olive tree branches less than 1/2 inch = 1.2 cm in diameter

 - Lopping shears prune 1/2- to 1-1/2 inch (1.2 cm to 2.5 cm) diameter branches

 - Pruning saw is a great tool for larger branches of your olive tree

 Mainly, bypass pruners are enough to prune olive trees in pots.
 Tough, if the olive tree is bigger, lopping shears or pruning saw could be beneficial to use.

 Last update on 2021-08-03 / Affiliate links / Images from Amazon Product Advertising API

 Before any pruning cuts are made, start with removing any root suckers that grow up from the ground in order to stop them from using your tree nutrients and water.